gardener/gardener/docs/extensions/provider-local.md

 #### Shoot

 This webhook reacts on the `ConfigMap` used by the `kube-proxy` and sets the `maxPerCore` field to `0` since other values don't work well in conjunction with the `kindest/node` image which is used as base for the shoot worker machine pods ([ref](https://github.com/kubernetes-sigs/kind/blob/fa7d86470f4c0e924fc4c2e767ec8491c45f4304/pkg/cluster/internal/kubeadm/config.go#L283-L285)).

+### DNS Configuration for Multi-Zonal Seeds

+In case a seed cluster has multiple availability zones as specified in `.spec.provider.zones`, multiple istio ingress gateways are deployed, one per availability zone in addition to the default deployment.
+The result is that single-zone shoot control planes, i.e. shoot clusters with `.spec.controlPlane.highAvailability` set or with `.spec.controlPlane.highAvailability.failureTolerance.type` set to `node`, may be exposed via any of the zone-specific istio ingress gateways.
+Previously, the endpoints were statically mapped via `/etc/hosts`.
+Unfortunately, this is no longer possible due to the aforementioned dynamic in the endpoint selection.

+For multi-zonal seed clusters, there is an additional configuration following `coredns`'s [view plugin](https://github.com/coredns/coredns/tree/master/plugin/view) mapping the external IP addresses of the zone-specific loadbalancers to the corresponding internal istio ingress gateway domain names.
+This configuration is only in place for requests from outside of the seed cluster.
+Those requests are currently being identified by the protocol.
+UDP requests are interpreted as originating from within the seed cluster while TCP requests are assumed to come from outside the cluster via the docker hostport mapping.

+The corresponding test sets the DNS configuration accordingly so that the name resolution during the test use `coredns` in the cluster.

 ## Future Work